bang-olufsen/bang_olufsen-hacs/README.md

 - Displaying currently playing artist and track
 - Displaying playback progress
 - Media seeking (Currently only when using Deezer)
-- Device triggers for automations by using device buttons such as Preset1, Bluetooth etc.
-- Device triggers for automations by using the Beoremote One Control and Light events
-- Events fired upon WebSocket events received
 - Media browsing:
   - Playback of local media
   - Radio Browsing